aaronlmatch/aaronlmatch.github.io/_pages/about.md

   - /about.html
 ---

 My name is Aaron Match.
-I am an atmospheric scientist with a focus on stratospheric dynamics and climate science.
+I am an atmospheric scientist with a focus on stratospheric dynamics, stratospheric chemistry, and climate science.
 I am an NSF Postdoctoral Research Fellow in Atmospheric and Geospace Sciences working with Professor Ed Gerber at New York University.

-I defended my Ph.D. in Atmospheric and Oceanic Sciences at Princeton University advised by Stephan Fueglistaler in April 2021.
-My dissertation was titled: &quot;The Unified Internal Dynamics and Global Interactions of the Quasi-Biennial Oscillation&quot;.
-Before coming to Princeton, I completed a B.S. in Atmospheric Sciences at Cornell University.
-I am originally from Harrisburg, PA, where I gained an early appreciation for model uncertainty when striving to forecast a week in advance when I would be able to build snow forts.
+My work revisits mechanistic explanations for complex results through the analysis of paradigmatic models.

+During my post-doc, I have been analyzing the ozone response to global warming.
+Prevailing explanations of ozone reductions in the tropical lower stratosphere under global warming focus on the role of strengthening upwelling.
+Yet, by coupling together Chapman photochemistry with a leaky tropical pipe and a zero-ozone tropopause condition, we show (here at SPARC) that the ozone reductions are also driven at leading order by tropospheric expansion.

+My Ph.D. is in Atmospheric and Oceanic Sciences from Princeton University advised by Stephan Fueglistaler, where we revisited why the Quasi-Biennial Oscillation vanishes below 70 hPa.
+The accepted interpretation of the classical QBO model was found to rely on circular reasoning concerning the lower boundary condition.
+Breaking the circularity revealed that the QBO in the lowermost stratosphere is damped by lateral momentum exchange.

-I help bring climate science directly to the public with my colleagues at [Climate Up Close](http://www.climateupclose.org).
+I perform climate outreach with colleagues through [Climate Up Close](https://www.climateupclose.org/).

 **Happenings**